Search

 Our preferred walnut oil is La Tourangelle Roasted Walnut Oil.

-Oils from plants sources won’t make you fat unless you eat them with starch and sugar, like baked goods or other sweet treats made with wheat and/or sugar.
+Oils from plant sources won’t make you fat unless you eat them with starch and sugar, like baked goods or other sweet treats made with wheat and/or sugar.
 Using healthy oils on veggies and fruits is a recipe for heart protection, not heart disease.
 Whenever possible, switching from butter to a delicious nutty walnut oil or a spicy olive oil will not only help shrink your waistline but keep you mentally sharp, your body humming, and looking more youthful, deliciously.

 Until next time…Be Vibrant!